The Symbiotic Flow Weaver

 A shield that works with the plasma

-The Symbiotic Flow Weaver stops treating reentry plasma as an enemy to be survived and starts treating it as a medium to be shaped.
-Six subsystems — each buildable with 2025–2026 technology — combine into one adaptive, self-managing thermal protection system.
+The Symbiotic Flow Weaver stops treating reentry plasma as an enemy to be survived and starts treating it as a programmable medium to be orchestrated.
+Nine subsystems — each an extension of technology maturing today — combine into one adaptive, self-powering, self-healing thermal protection system.

-A thin, structurally integrated outer panel engineered at the sub-wavelength scale to radiate and reroute heat far more effectively than bulk ceramic — the load-bearing canvas the rest of the system weaves through.
+A structurally integrated outer panel engineered at the sub-wavelength scale — photonic and electromagnetic bandgap structures whose emissivity and field response are tuned on demand.
+It radiates and reroutes heat far better than bulk ceramic and forms the load-bearing canvas the rest of the system weaves through.

 HTS magnetic array